Introduction to quantum groups: 15a. Quotient spaces

-We have seen that the closed subgroups $G\subset U_N^+$ can be investigated with a variety of techniques, for the most belonging to algebraic geometry and probability theory.
-Our purpose here is to extend some of these results to certain classes of ``quantum homogeneous spaces''.
-This is somehow the first step into extending what we have into a theory of noncommutative geometry, of algebraic and probabilistic nature.
+We have seen that the closed subgroups $G\subset U_N^+$ can be investigated with a variety of techniques, for the most belonging to algebraic geometry and probability theory, and with most of our new, original results concerning the free case, where $S_N^+\subset G\subset U_N^+$.
+All this suggests developing, more generally, a theory of ``free geometry'', again of algebraic geometry and probability flavor.
+And also, why not developing as well, along the same lines, theories like ``half-classical geometry'', or ``twisted geometry'', and so on.

+This is certainly possible, but quite time-consuming, and going well beyond the purposes of the present book.
+Instead, we will provide in this chapter an introduction to all this.
+Our purpose, quite modest, will be that of extending some of our quantum group results to certain classes of ``quantum homogeneous spaces''.
+With this being the first step towards constructing the above-mentioned noncommutative geometry theories.

+Before starting, a few words on motivations.
+These come from physics, and more specifically from quantum mechanics, of course.
+Classical mechanics is described by classical geometry, and so quantum mechanics should be described by some kind of quantum geometry, it's as simple as that.
+In practice however, all this is quite new, 100 years old, and no one really knows how to do this.
+In addition, the experts are bitterly split, with Connes \cite{con} and his group believing in differential geometry and smoothness, and with us, meaning me and you, dear reader, and our friends, believing instead in algebraic geometry, or call that Riemannian geometry a la Nash \cite{nas}, and probability.

+But probably enough talking, let's have something started, and more comments later.
+Let us begin with some generalities regarding the quotient spaces.
+We have: